-- Did you enjoy this story?

-- What did you like/dislike the most?

-- Did any parts of the story make you laugh?
-Why?

-- · Which was your favourite bit?
-Why?

-- Did the story remind you of anything that has happened to you?
+- · Did you enjoy this story? - Did it remind you of any other stories we've read together?
+What were the similarities? - What did you like/dislike the most? - Did any parts of the story make you laugh?
+Why? - · Which was your favourite bit?
+Why? - Were any of the words written in capital letters/bold/italics?
+If so, why? - Did the story remind you of anything that has happened to you?